20 Oct The Covid-19 Antibody Test, Explained

 Getting the correct result is important for a variety of reasons.
 False positives can lead to additional testing, treatment, expense, and concern for you and your family.
 False negatives, on the other hand, can lead to a potential spread and worsening of the illness, as you may not seek medical assistance if you believe that you are not sick.

 Tests with high specificity and sensitivity can reduce your chances of receiving a false test result.
-Concierge MD LA uses a high specificity and sensitivity tests for results that are as accurate as possible.
+Concierge MD uses a high specificity and sensitivity tests for results that are as accurate as possible.

 Why Would You Need Antibody Testing?